anton-johansson/version-lifecycle-maven-plugin/README.md

 ## Assumptions

-This project tries to not asume too much about your work flow, but there are a few things that it does assume:
+This project tries to not asume too much about your work flow, but it does assume a few things.
+It assumes that...

-* You are using Git as your version control
+* ... you are using Git as your version control system.
+* ... artifacts will be published either by a CI tool or manually after the release is created.
+This lifecycle has no relation to the `deploy` lifecycle phase.

 ## The lifecycle